biot-2131/autoterm-rs/README.md

-add some descriptive and help full comments
+add some descriptive and help full comments!